Prana: Pranayama

 Prāṇāyāma is a common term for various techniques for accumulating, expanding and working with prana.
 Pranayama is one of the eight limbs of yoga and is a practice of specific and often intricate breath control techniques.
 The dynamics and laws of Prana were understood through systematic practice of Pranayama to gain mastery over Prana.

 Many pranayama techniques are designed to cleanse the nadis, allowing for greater movement of prana.
 Other techniques may be utilized to arrest the breath for samadhi or to bring awareness to specific areas in the practitioner's subtle or physical body.
 In Tibetan Buddhism, it is utilized to generate inner heat in the practice of tummo.

 In Ayurveda and therapeutic yoga, pranayama is utilized for many tasks, including to affect mood and aid in digestion.
 A. G. Mohan stated that the physical goals of pranayama may be to recover from illness or the maintenance of health, while its mental goals are: "to remove mental disturbances and make the mind focused for meditation".

 According to Theos Bernard, the ultimate aim of pranayama is the suspension of breathing, "causing the mind to swoon".
 Swami Yogananda writes, "The real meaning of Pranayama, according to Patanjali, the founder of Yoga philosophy, is the gradual cessation of breathing, the discontinuance of inhalation and exhalation".

 Similar concepts

-Similar concepts exist in various cultures, including the Latin anima ("breath", "vital force", "animating principle"), Islamic and Sufic ruh, the Greek pneuma, the Chinese qi, the Polynesian mana, the Amerindian orenda, the German od, and the Hebrew ruah.
+Similar concepts are argued to exist in various cultures, including the Latin anima ("breath", "vital force", "animating principle"), Islamic and Sufic ruh, the Greek pneuma, the Chinese qi, the Polynesian mana, the Amerindian orenda, the German od, and the Hebrew ruah.
 Prāṇa is also described as subtle energy or life force.